-The City estimates it will receive \$1,498,757 in Fiscal Year 2022/2023 in CDBG funding.
+The City will receive \$1,476,993 in Fiscal Year 2021/2022 in CDBG funding.
 CDBG is used by the City for Public Services, Housing Activities and Administrative Costs.
-The City estimates it will receive \$755,307 in HOME funding for Fiscal Year 2022/2023.
+The City will receive \$755,307 in HOME funding for Fiscal Year 2021/2022,.
 HOME funds will be used for housing activities and administrative costs; 15% of HOME funding is allocated to CHDOs.
-The City estimates it will receive \$481,043 in HOPWA funding for Fiscal Year 2022/2023.
+The City will receive \$454,734 in HOPWA funding for Fiscal Year 2021/2022.
 The table below provides a breakdown of these anticipated resources.

-All proposed activities' budgets will be proportionally increased or decreased from the estimated funding levels to match actual allocation amounts.
 Should additional allocations be made by HUD, the City will undertake amendments to the appropriate plans to incorporate the funds.